Why Vestibular Rehabilitation Plays an Important Role in Your Post Concussion Exercise Program

 A post-concussion exercise program involving vestibular therapy can include an array of balance exercises and head movements.
 These exercises and movements are retraining your vestibular system.
-They may also be combined with specific manual techniques to help manage your symptoms.
+These are commonly combined with specific manual techniques to help manage your symptoms.

 Frequently, vestibular therapy for concussions will begin with basic balance exercises.
-Your boundaries will continually be pushed as to how much you can tolerate.
+Push your boundaries and find out just how much you can tolerate.
 How much you can tolerate may even vary from day-to-day.
 However, overall, you should see a steady and gradual improvement in your symptoms.

 Vestibular Therapy Can Help You Make a Full Recovery Post-Concussion